QData/Awesome-Robustness-Testing-for-NLP/testing_papers/DeepXplore.md

-# Tags
-Differential Testing (how to generate tests), Neuron Coverage (measures test effectiveness), White Box Testing, Gradient Based White Box Testing
-# Motivation
+# DeepXplore: Automated Whitebox Testing of Deep Learning Systems
+## Summary:
+find incorrect corner case behaviors by maximizing neuron coverage and checking differential behavior by cross referencing multiple models.
+Uses white box gradient based techniques.
+## Motivation:
-### Goal is to find data points where the DNN is likely to perform bad-- looking for corner cases in a test set
+Goal is to find data points where the DNN is likely to perform bad-- looking for corner cases in a test set

 We need automated testing, i.e. finding corner cases/decision boundary points for DNNs with large number of parameters and neurons, as they are more and more being deployed in real world environments, with large number of unseen data points.
 What can be such different corner cases?